arionalmond/inverview1/README.md

 # interview1
-This repo constains the golang solution for an tech coding interview question I had recently.
+This repo contains the Golang solution for a tech coding interview question I had recently.
 How to run this solution and the prompt for the interview question are below.

 #
 [online example](https://go.dev/play/p/0fML1L3z596)